TranThanhLong2000/8-bit-Timer-Module-Development/README.md

 how to use makefile in this environment:

-	initiate project:
+	-initiate project:
                make init
-	compile all sources and testbenches:
+	-compile all sources and testbenches:
 		make compile
-	simulation:
+	-simulation:
 		make simulation
-	clean all outputs:
+	-clean all outputs:
 		make clean

 how to run modelsim/questasim in command line:

 	- create work lib:
 		vlib work
 	- delete work lib: